 the likely consequences of the personal data breach;

-the measures taken or proposed to be taken by the [School / Trust] to address the personal data breach, including, where appropriate, measures to mitigate its possible adverse effects.
+the measures taken or proposed to be taken by the Centre to address the personal data breach, including, where appropriate, measures to mitigate its possible adverse effects.

 The DPO is not required to provide precise details in the report to the ICO if this information is not available and an updated report can be made as and when further details come to light.
 Such further information may be provided in phases without undue further delay.
-The DPO should inform the ICO if the [School / Trust] does not yet have all the required information and if further details will be provided later on.
+The DPO should inform the ICO if the School does not yet have all the required information and if further details will be provided later on.

 If a follow-up investigation uncovers evidence that the security incident was contained and no breach actually occurred, this information could then be added to the information already given to the ICO and the incident recorded accordingly as not being a breach.
 There is no penalty for reporting an incident that ultimately transpires not to be a breach.